Who Created Table Tennis?

 Modern Table Tennis

-After ping pong was trademarked by Jaques & Son in 1900, the game has grown on a global scale ever since.
-In 1926, ping pong got its first official set of rules, following the formation of the International Table Tennis Federation.
-Seven years later, the US Table Tennis Federation, now called the USA Table Tennis, was created in 1933.
+After ping pong was trademarked by Jaques & Son in 1900, the game slowly grew on a global scale.
+In 1926, ping pong got its first official set of rules, thanks to the formation of the International Table Tennis Federation (ITTF).
+Seven years later, the US Table Tennis Federation, now called USA Table Tennis, was created in 1933.
 Over the years, new rules were put into place, and the equipment used in table tennis changed to enhance the overall experience of playing the game.
-Since 1988, table tennis has been played in the Summer Olympics.
+Since 1988, table tennis has even been an official sport in the Summer Olympics.
 There are also numerous pro tours held by the ITTF and USATT featuring the best table tennis players in the world.

 Who invented table tennis?

 The official inventor of table tennis is John Jaques & Sons.
 They created the variation of table tennis that is still most popularly used today and even formally trademarked the name “Ping-Pong” in 1900.
 However, David Foster is technically the first person to organize an official table tennis match.